ludovicmoncla/python-unitex-cassys/README.md

 ## Overview

-This repository provides Python code that enables the execution of Unitex CasSys cascades for annotating texts.
+This repository provides Python code for the execution of Unitex CasSys cascades for annotating texts.

-The Unitex/Gramlab program should be installed: [https://unitexgramlab.org/](https://unitexgramlab.org/)
+The [Unitex/Gramlab](https://github.com/UnitexGramLab) program should be installed: [https://unitexgramlab.org/](https://unitexgramlab.org/)